 One of the best things about Sync.com is it’s lengthy versioning policy.
 In essence, versioning is the ability to restore deleted files or past versions of files.
 While most cloud services limit you to just a month, Sync.com lets you revert to a version as far back as a full year, or 180 days if you’re on the two cheaper plans.

 Sync.com offers a free plan, though it’s fairly limited at only 5GB of storage space.
-However, for users willing to pay, there are a whopping seven options — three for teams and four for personal users.
+However, for users willing to pay, there are a whopping five options — three for teams and two for individuals.
 You get 2TB of storage for $96 per year, but there’s no monthly option.
 Still, this is a very good deal, especially since you don’t have to pay extra for any advanced features.

 - : 5 GB